-I’m currently in training to become a certified hand & foot reflexologist in a program offered through the Academy of Ancient Reflexology in St Augustine.
+I am a Certified Hand & Foot Reflexologist through the Academy of Ancient Reflexology in St Augustine.

 Reflexology is a natural, drug-free healing therapy that puts the nervous system into a parasympathetic state, which is the only state in which the body can rest and repair.
 It is based on the idea that there are reflexes in the feet and hands that correspond to every system in the body, such as the musculoskeletal, respiratory, and endocrine systems.

 Here is the official definition of reflexology from the Reflexology Association of America: